tjvr/website/pages/tech.md

 template: "tech.html"

 electronics_projects:
-  guitar-pedal:
-    name: "Guitar Pedal"
-    description: "Are you a budding guitarist and would like to build your own distortion pedal?
-With this project, you can!"
-    cost: "~£15-£20"
-    electrical: medium
-    mechanical: medium

   led-clock:
     name: "LED Clock"
     description: "Make your own clock to display the current time on the 7 segment LED displays.
 This project uses a ready made circuit board, is complete with the box and external mains power supply unit."